 - The internal audit function must draw up a work plan, and involve the management board, the audit committee and the external auditor.
 The work plan is subject to management board and supervisory board approval, respectively.

-the audit committee's report have been extended.
-The report
+report have been extended.
+The report must elaborate on:

 - The supervisory board must provide the external auditor with an overview of his performance report.